lhbikos/ReCenterPsychStats/docs/05-tIndSample.md

 ## Homeworked Example

 [Screencast Link]()

+For more information about the data used in this homeworked example, please refer to the description and codebook located at the end of the [introduction](ReCintro).

 The independent-samples t-test is useful when you want to compare means across two different groups.
 That is, the people in the comparison groups must be different from each other.

-*If you wanted to use this example and dataset as a basis for a homework assignment, you could change the course (i.e., Multivariate or Psychometrics) and/or change the dependent variable to one of the other scales*.

 ### Working the Problem with R and R Packages

 ####  Narrate the research vignette, describing the variables and their role in the analysis

-I want to ask the question, "Do the course evaluation ratings for the traditional pedagogy subscale differ for CPY and ORG students?"
+I want to ask the question, "Do the course evaluation ratings for the traditional pedagogy subscale differ for CPY and ORG students in the ANOVA class?"

-I will use the mean rating for the traditional pedagogy rating.
+I will use the mean rating for the traditional pedagogy subscale.
 As a mean, it retains its continuous, Likert scaling, ranging from 1 to 5 (with higher scores being more positive).

 My predictor variable will be department.
 It has two levels: CPY and ORG.

+*If you wanted to use this example and dataset as a basis for a homework assignment, you could change the course (i.e., Multivariate or Psychometrics) and/or change the dependent variable to one of the other scales*.

 #### Simulate (or import) and format data